krishbale/Music-Player/README.md

- 1.To get your own api key  you have to first sign and login 2.after the sign in  you can note down your api key 3.In my case my api key from my account are given below :-
+ 1.To get your own api key  you have to first sign and login 2.after the sign in  you can note down your api key 3.In my case my api key from my account are given below :- X-RapidAPI-Key = '73bc937552msh27eaf79d281b2bbp1e52afjsn9a548c143686' X-RapidAPI-Host= spotify23.p.rapidapi.com
-//however only 500 api request is free for to use .
-X-RapidAPI-Key = '73bc937552msh27eaf79d281b2bbp1e52afjsn9a548c143686'
-X-RapidAPI-Host= spotify23.p.rapidapi.com

- you can also Create a .env file in the root directory of the project.and store the api key  for security reason .

-However, i have directly used the key in my code  for easy configuration .

  project folder to use api key  redux/services/rapidapiCore.ts Running the Application